sahilshetty10/weather-app/README.md

 - **HTML/CSS**: Used for structuring and styling the web pages.
 - **JavaScript**: Used for client-side scripting and handling dynamic content.
 - **Bootstrap**: Frontend framework used for styling and layout components.
-- **jQuery**: JavaScript library used for DOM manipulation and making asynchronous HTTP requests to fetch weather data.
 - **Weather API**: External weather API used to fetch current weather and forecast data for cities.

 ## Getting Started